starbcoder/ccp/builders-day/s3/s3-console-lab.md

 6. **Click "Create bucket"**

 ### 7.2 Create Replication Role (AWS Management Console)
-1. **We can ignore this as we are doing from the Management Console and a role would be created for us**
+1. **We can ignore this as we are doing it from the Management Console and an IAM role would be created for us**

 ### 7.3 Configure Replication (AWS Management Console)
 1. **Navigate to source bucket**